Which tool will make me suddenly become an amazing artist?

-However, as a side note, software and Apps have come a long way over the decades and it is indeed possible to convert existing images or photos through a single-press digital filter to create something totally unique and somewhat artistic-looking.
-Whether or not these kinda derivative images could be considered ‘art’ is up for debate, but it’s true to say chucking a filter over the top of a image taken from a Google search is at least lazy, uncreative and limited.
+As a side note- software and Apps have come a long way over the decades.
+It is indeed possible to convert existing images or photos through a single-press digital filter to create something totally unique and somewhat artistic-looking.
+Whether or not these kind of derivative images could be considered ‘art’ is up for debate.
+Although it’s true to say chucking a filter over the top of a image taken from a Google search is at least lazy, uncreative and limited.

 A bad workman always blames his tools?

-It’s true to say that if you’re at a level whereby you feel clueless how to go about proportioning characters, drawing clothing, folds or choosing how to shade and colour your designs and so on, then I’d recommend ditching the computer and spending most of your time with a pencil and paper.
+Do you look at your work and think it sucks?
+Not satisfied with the software you use?
+Your problem might not be anything to do with the tools you use.
+It’s fair to to say that if you’re at a level whereby you feel somewhat clueless how to, for example; go about proportioning characters, drawing clothing, folds or choosing how to shade and colour your designs, then I’d recommend ditching the computer altogether.
+Instead start spending most of your time with a pencil and paper.
 Once you’re making progress with traditional media and able to create some decent work, sure- try going down the digital route.

 To answer the question “what tools do I use?”: For digital work, I use a Laptop PC, Wacom Cintiq Graphic Tablet and Adobe Photoshop CC.